zloirock/core-js/README.md

 // second file:
 var array = Array.of(1, 2, 3);
 ```
-if target contains an old environment like `IE 11` we will have something like:
+if the target contains an old environment like `IE 11` we will have something like:
 ```js
 // first file:
 import 'core-js/modules/es.array.iterator';